Felteng/f1-town-square/README.md

         ```javascript
         username
         ```
-        - This variable is defined in the template using DTL to get the the users username.
+        - This variable is defined in the template using DTL to get the the user's username.
 So a false positive warning.

 #### Python [CI Python Linter](https://pep8ci.herokuapp.com/)